unixyhuang/unixyhuang.github.io/_pages/about.md

 ### 📧 Contacts
 If you are willing to share some interesting thoughts about life and research, please feel free to contact me:
 - Email: xyhuang [AT] ieee.org
-- Office: QT404, The Hong Kong Polytechnic University, Hung Hom, Kowloon, Hong Kong
+- Office: Room QT404, Chow Yei Ching Building, The Hong Kong Polytechnic University, Hung Hom, Kowloon, Hong Kong